-The worldwide COVID-19 pandemic has resulted in increased volatility of financial markets.
 The Board's financial assets are primarily invested in investment products offered by Funds SA.
 For these products the determination of fair value and actions to manage portfolio risk are undertaken by Funds SA and monitored by the Board.

 Portfolio risk includes liquidity risk, credit risk and market risk.
-Please refer to note 12.2 for further information regarding the Board's management of portfolio risk.
+Please refer to note 12.2 for further informaiton regarding the Board's management of portfolio risk.